14 Meditating to Connect Three Voices: The Ego, the Lower Self & the Higher Self

 Where there is life, there must be constant movement, even if temporarily that movement is paralyzed.
-Consider that matter is paralyzed life-stuff; the frozen blocks in our body’s energy system are also temporarily hardened life-stuff.
-This life-stuff, which is made up of both consciousness and energy—regardless of whether consciousness has been temporarily dimmed or energy momentarily frozen—can always be re-enlivened and set back into motion.
+Consider that matter is paralyzed life-stuff.
+Likewise, the frozen blocks in our body’s energy system are also temporarily hardened life-stuff.
+This life-stuff is made up of both consciousness and energy.
+That’s the case regardless of whether consciousness has been temporarily dimmed or the energy momentarily frozen.
+For we can always re-enliven it and set it back into motion.
 But only consciousness can make this happen.

 Meditating then is, above all, a process for re-enlivening frozen energy.
-The part of us that is already conscious and alert has an intention to reanimate blocked energy and dimmed consciousness so that movement and awareness are restored.
+The part of us that is already conscious and alert has an intention to reanimate blocked energy and dimmed consciousness.
+This is the way to restore movement and awareness.
 The best way for this to occur is if the frozen and dimmed aspects can express themselves.
-For this to happen, we need to have a welcoming, receptive attitude, instead of a ‘sky is falling, this is devastating and catastrophic’ reaction.
+For this to happen, we need to have a welcoming, receptive attitude.
+But too often we have a “the sky is falling, this is devastating and catastrophic” reaction.

 Having a panicky attitude towards ourselves and what unfolds does more damage than the destructive child we are hoping to heal.
 We need to listen without hating ourselves for what we hear.
 Because this meditation will not be possible as long as we are denying and self-rejecting with a perfectionistic attitude.
 That won’t allow us to unfold and explore, and it sure won’t aid the reeducation process.